-Mandatory Elk Harvest Reporting.
-Elk lottery license holders in Units E3 and E4 are required to provide hunter harvest information no later than February 1, 2015.
-Failure to do so may result in loss of eligibility for all lottery licenses in 2015.
+Mandatory Elk and Moose Harvest Reporting.
+Elk and moose lottery license holders are required to provide hunter harvest information no later than February 1, 2016.
+Failure to do so may result in loss of eligibility for all lottery licenses in 2016.